no strings attached: terms and conditions

 To apply for the grant you will need to talk or otherwise present about your idea to a panel of arts practitioners and young people.

 Your presentation should last no more than 10 minutes and should include a breakdown of how much you are requesting and how it will be spent.
 You can supply supporting paperwork but we really want to hear or see you talk about your ideas.
 Your presentation may have an element of performance and could include video or photographs.

-The meeting of the grant giving panel will take place 25th October 2017 at Farnham Maltings.
-Places are allocated on a first-come-first-served basis and the deadline for registering your application is 5pm on 18th October 2017.
+The meeting of the grant giving panel will take place 30th October 2019 at Farnham Maltings.
+Places are allocated on a first-come-first-served basis, applications will open on the 09 September and close on the 21st September.

-To register your interest and to book an appointment you will need to contact Steph Richardson on 01252 745427 or firstname.lastname@example.org
+To register your interest and to book an appointment you will need to contact Emily Davis on email@example.com

 will I get any help with preparing my presentation?